ComputerScienceHouse/csh-eval/README.md

 * `public` - The "Hacker" theme (green), for CSH public sites
 * `members` - The "PDP-11" theme (purple and pink), for internal CSH sites

 Minified and compiled files can be found in the `release` directory.
 Original development files can be found in the `dev` directory.
+Example pages using both themes can be found in the `test` directory.

 Contributing
 ------------

+To contribute to this project:
+* Fork the repository.
-To contribute to this project, make your changes to `members.less` or `public.less` as needed.
-Compile and minify your changes (see "Using Grunt" below), and submit a pull request.
+* Make your changes to `members.less` and/or `public.less` in the "dev" directory.
+* Compile and minify your changes (see "Using Grunt" below).
+* Verify your changes on the test pages (`test/members/` or `test/public/`).
+* Push your changes and submit a pull request.

 Using Grunt
 -----------